The Children's Research Institute

 The George Washington University

-The George Washington University School of Medicine and Health Sciences is the primary academic affiliation for faculty at Children’s National Health System.
-The Department of Pediatrics in the George Washington University School of Medicine and Health Sciences is dedicated to improving the health and well-being of all children through superior research, education, and outreach.
-Housed at Children’s National Health System (formerly Children's National Medical Center), the department’s cutting-edge technology, innovative practices, and renowned physicians and researchers provide students and faculty with an unmatched environment to learn and grow.
+The George Washington University School of Medicine and Health Sciences is the primary academic affiliation for faculty at Children’s National Hospital.
+The Department of Pediatrics in the George Washington University School of Medicine and Health Sciences is dedicated to improving the health and well-being of all children through superior research, education and outreach.
+Housed at Children’s National Hospital (formerly Children's National Health System), the department’s cutting-edge technology, innovative practices and renowned physicians and researchers provide students and faculty with an unmatched environment to learn and grow.

 Urea Cycle Disorders Consortium